Which Dewormer is Best for Goats?

 A fecal egg count reduction test consists of running a fecal prior to treatment, counting the eggs on a McMaster slide, running a second fecal 10-14 days post treatment, and calculating the efficacy in the form of a percentage.
 It is best done on at least 6 animals but 10-15 is recommended for a more complete picture of dewormer efficacy on your farm (8).
 For example, let’s say you calculated an eggs per gram count of 1400 on Doe 1 before treatment.
 After treatment, the count was 350epg.
 Subtract the second fecal egg count from the first so 1400 – 350 = 1050.
 Divide that number by the original epg: 1400 / 1050 = .75.
 Multiply that by 100 to get a fecal egg count reduction percentage of 75%.
 In terms of parasite resistance and dewormer efficacy, a 75% kill rate is considered only marginally effective.
 Effective is considered anything over 95%.
 (18).
 To get a more complete picture, as mentioned, it is best to run this test on several animals then get averages.
 This is a time-consuming task but not difficult.
 Without running fecals, dewormer efficacy can be difficult to determine.
 Evaluating the FAMACHA score is the best way to determine if the dewormer has been effective against anemia-causing parasites.
 A quick note – not all parasite-induced anemia is caused by direct blood-sucking such as in the case of the barber pole worm.
 Take the brown stomach worm, for example.
 It causes damage to the abomasum which starts a chain reaction that also includes “Incomplete protein digestion decreases albumin absorption to blood” that can result in submandibular edema aka bottle jaw though the brown stomach worm does not suck blood (22).
 It must be noted that it takes time for animals to rebuild red blood cells even if treatment was effective, not all anemia is caused from parasites, and every so often a goat might have a poor FAMACHA score but a perfectly normal packed cell blood count score.
 Producers either not running fecals or dealing with fecals showing little to no evidence of a parasite issue are often left to start determining causes of anemia from most likely to least likely, ruling out what they can get definitive answers for.

 Unfortunately, it is possible that a fecal shows a reduction or lack of eggs after treatment but the adult worms are still alive.
 In this study published in the Australia Veterinary Journal Volume 86 Issue 11, the use of a pour-on dewormer (given as such) showed a reduced fecal egg count in the treated group.
 A post-deworming post mortem for both groups (treated and untreated) showed very similar numbers of adult barber pole worms in the abomasums.
 The pour-on treatment had only delayed egg shedding, not killed the worms (25).
+This is why it is not advised to use a pour-on dewormer.

 It must also be noted that Stage 4 barber pole larvae will be sucking blood before maturing into an adult stage where the females will start to lay eggs.
 Read more about the barber pole worm’s lifecycle here.
 In conclusion, even fecals are not infallible but are still incredibly useful tool for a goat producer.
 If a producer cannot run fecals for their herds themselves, there are places to send samples.
 A few labs are listed here.
 Another is the Veterinary Parasitology Laboratory at MidAmerica Agricultural Research.
 There are also smaller labs within states that can offer these services.
 Your local vet can typically conduct a fecal float.
 (On a personal note, my microscope and supplies paid for themselves VERY quickly if I had been taking the same number of samples to my vet.)